Money spent on a tap dance floor is an investment, not an expense.

 Student A attends tap class once a week but forgets half of what they learn since they cannot easily practice at home.

-Student B (this is you) is attending the same class but, because they own a tap dance board, they return to class each week more prepared than their peers.
+Student B (this is you) is attending the same class but, because they own a portable tap floor, they return to class each week more prepared than their peers.

 If both students take 20 classes and pay the same amount, which student is getting a better return on their tap class investment?